smallab/raspicam-meets-cinder-on-raspi4/README.md

 It works again!
 Definitely give yourself a high five 🙌 or even a hug 🤗.

 #### The OpenCV side of things
-In order to be able to use the `cv::Mat` images produced by OpenCV you need to snatch the Cinder method `fromOcv()` and its encapsulating class from https://github.com/cinder/Cinder-OpenCV/blob/master/include/CinderOpenCV.h:
+In order to be able to use the `cv::Mat` images produced by OpenCV from within a Cinder app, you need to snatch the Cinder method `fromOcv()` and its encapsulating class from https://github.com/cinder/Cinder-OpenCV/blob/master/include/CinderOpenCV.h:

 ```
 class ImageSourceCvMat : public ImageSource {